algolia/algoliasearch-zendesk/app/README.md

       enabled: true,                      // is the instantsearch feature enabled?
       paginationSelector: '.pagination',  // the DOM selector for the current pagination (to hide it)
       reuseAutocomplete: false,           // do not add a search input for the instant-search page
+      hideAutocomplete: true,             // whether or not to hide the autocomplete on the instantsearch page (ignored if reuseAutocomplete is used)
       selector: '.search-results',        // the DOM selector for the results container
       tagsLimit: 15                       // maximum number of tags to display },